 Overcompensation

 Neglected children often develop the habit of overcompensation, where they work hard to prove themselves to others.
 It stems from the fear of not being wanted or appreciated.
 Overcompensation happens when a person feels inferior and will go out of his way to feel superior.
-This leads to the person seeking power, dominance and increased self-esteem.
-This trauma response stems from the belief that in order to get what you need and want, you need to fight, to try a lot and sometimes overcompensate in order to provide yourself with the safety and the security that you wanted to feel in your past.
+This leads to the person seeking power, dominance, and increased self-esteem.
+This trauma response stems from the belief that in order to get what you need and want, you need to fight, try a lot, and sometimes overcompensate in order to provide yourself with the safety and security that you wanted to feel in your past.

 Hypervigilance